 If your doctor thinks you might have appendicitis, sometimes she or he will get you to wait a while to see if you get better without an operation.
+YOu may be given antibiotics (ant-ti-bi-ot-ics) to help your body fight infection.
 But sometimes your doctor will decide that you need an operation called an appendicectomy (ap-pen-di-sec-tom-ee).

 So what does this mean for you?